 3.2.5.1.1.
 Authorization by the supervisor to use the IRB model

 The following is a list of the models authorized by the supervisor for use in the calculation of capital requirements.

-TABLE 27: Models authorized by the supervisor for use in the calculation of capital requirements
+Table 27.
+Models authorised by the supervisor for the purpose of their use in the calculation of capital requirements